kzoldak/git_and_github_help/github_commands.md

 __Pushing__ – upload changes you made to a repo to your Github page on that repo.

-__Pull Request__ – request author or owner of the original repo to pull your changes into their repo version.
-That way your changes will be included for all future users who download their repo.
+__Pull Request__ – when a contributor makes changes to a package’s code and they are requesting the repository owner to pull those changes into the repository and make them permanent.
+All future users that download the repository would have the changes you made.

 __Commit__ – commit changes that you have made to a repo from your computer.